 Combining the best features of decodable books and systematic exposure to high frequency words to maximise student success in learning to read.

-What is unique about the Cracking the ABC Code Learn to Read series?
+What is unique about the Cracking the ABC Code Decodable Learn to Read series?

 Font gradually becomes smaller and the amount of text on each page gradually increases.